italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **1**, **2**
     - The User asks for access to a protected resource, the Relying Party redirects the User to a discovery page in which the User selects the *Login with the Wallet* button.
 The Authorization flow starts.
   * - **3**, **4**, **5**
-    - The Relying Party creates an Authorization Request which contains the scopes of the request and send it back.
+    - The Relying Party creates an Authorization Request which contains the scopes of the request and sends it back.
   * - **6**, **7**, **8**, **9**
     - In the **Cross Device Flow**: the Request URI is provided in the form of a QR Code that is shown to the User that frames it.
 The Wallet Instance decodes the QR Code and extracts the Request URI from the QR Code payload.
 In the **Same Device Flow** the Relying Party responses with the Request URI in the form of HTTP Redirect Location (302).
   * - **10**